Two-dimensional Fourier transformations and double Mordell integrals: Absolute value of the Mordell integral

-They both contain trigonometric function of the argument ${\alpha x^2}$ and hyperbolic functions of the arguments $\pi x$ and $\alpha x$.
+([\onlinecite{ramanujan2}], see also generalizations in [\onlinecite{glasser1},\onlinecite{glasser2}]). \eqref{closed_form}, \eqref{closed_form2} and \eqref{closed_form3} contain trigonometric function of the argument ${\alpha x^2}$ and hyperbolic functions of the arguments $\pi x$ and $\alpha x$.
 However the crucial difference between them is that the integrand in \eqref{closed_form} has poles not only at the zeroes of $\cosh \pi x$, but also at the zeroes of $\cosh \alpha x$.
 Integrals of this sort are related to integrals for the product of two hyperbolic self-reciprocal functions studied by Ramanujan ([\onlinecite{ramanujan}], formula $(10)$).
-Put in \eqref{I1} and \eqref{I2} $b=\alpha a$ and integrate with respect to $a$.
+To show this we put $b=\alpha a$ in \eqref{I1} and \eqref{I2} and integrate with respect to $a$.
 The result is